New Orleans Baptist Theological Seminary Rankings

 Biography

-Adrian Pierce Rogers was an American Baptist pastor and conservative author.
+Adrian Pierce Rogers was an American Baptist pastor and author.
 He served three terms as president of the Southern Baptist Convention (1979–1980 and 1986–1988).

 3. David Platt